- Amelia Kuch

 Research Project Description

 My research is an ethnographic study of naturalization of Burundian refugees in Tanzania.
-Through the lens of this case, I explore markers and functions of national citizenship in a context of exile.
-Drawing on the experiences and narratives of former refugees, I propose an alternative way of conceptualizing citizenship from a perspective of mobility.
-Moreover, the project gives new insights into the role of land and property rights, political participation, safety, and freedom of movement in the implementation of durable solutions.
+Drawing on the experiences and narratives of former refugees, I explore various markers and functions of citizenship from a perspective of mobility (including land ownership, political participation, and safety).
+The project lends new insight into the psychosocial benefits of legal status in the context of migration.

 2015-present: Ph.D., University of Edinburgh